 Volunteering is a wonderful way for you to make a difference while gaining valuable life and work experience.
-It can also help you determine further areas of study you may wish to pursue.
+It can also help you determine areas of study you may wish to pursue.

 To get started, learn how to become a junior volunteer at Sharp Chula Vista.